dannyhammer/toad/README.md

 ## Running

-To run Toad on your own platform, head over to the [releases](https://github.com/dannyhammer/toad/releases) page.
+To run Toad on your own platform, head over to the [releases](https://github.com/dannyhammer/toad/releases) page to grab the latest release.
 Alternatively, you can build from source:

 1. Ensure you have [Rust](https://www.rust-lang.org/) and [Cargo](https://doc.rust-lang.org/cargo/) installed.